By Stefán Bessi

 Consider your route

-Use the map to decide whether clockwise or reverse works better for your schedule.
+Use the map to decide whether the classic clockwise route or the reverse route fits your schedule better.

 Estimate your time